Soluto/stitch/docs/authorization.md

 Any policy (that doesn't contain query) can be set as base policy.
 Base policy is applied automatically to every single field in query.

 If field has `@policy` directive both base policy and the attached policy will be checked.
 Base policy will be checked first.
 If the attached policy is defined with the `shouldOverrideBasePolicy` option the base policy won't be checked.

+## Ignore policies configuration option

+In development and testing environment there is option to disable policies restrictions by setting `"true"` value to `IGNORE_POLICIES` environment variable.